ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers prefer dark mode?
-Because light attracts bugs!

-2. Why did the programmer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer always bring a ladder to work?
+Because they wanted to reach the highest level of code security!

+2. Why did the cyber security expert get into stand-up comedy?
+Because they found cracking jokes much easier than cracking codes!

 3. Why was the computer cold?
-Because it left its Windows open!
+It left its Windows open!

-4. Why did the programmer always carry a ladder?
+4. Why did the software engineer go broke?
+Because they lost all their cache!
-Because he wanted to reach the "cloud"!

 [
-Sat Jul  8 01:45:10 UTC 2023
+Sun Jul  9 01:54:04 UTC 2023
  ]